Veda-Swaroop/TidyBit/README.md

 </p>

 ## 📝 Description: TidyBit is a simple handy tool that can organize messy collection of files and move them to a chosen folder.
+**Note**:
-**Note**: This program only works with files and not on directories/folders.
+1. This program only works with files and not on directories/folders.
 So if there any directories/folders, it will simply ignore them.
+2. Please check **file_ext.py** file to see the file-extensions this tools identifies.

 ## 📖 Introduction